hegelocampus/dothask/README.md

 ## Configuration
 DotHask uses YAML-formatted configuration files to declare which files need to be **linked**, which directories need to be **created**, and which **shell commands** should be ran.
 The expected name for the configuration file is `dot.config.yaml`.
 You can pass in a custom filepath using `dothask -c <path to config file>`.
+In addition, you may pass the `--no-confirm` flag to override the default file overwite behavior, which will ask you before relpacing any (non symlink) file.
+Note that this is the behavior even when the link configuration is set to `force`, the force flag simply allows for any overwrite to happen at all.

 ### Example Configuration file
 ```yaml